plantanapp/documentation/docs/Actions/apply-tokens.md

 If recursion is set to 1 then this action will work as [Execute Token](/docs/Actions/execute-token.md) action.
 Will assign the Expression to a token.

-There are situation ([like example number 2](#2-apply-tokens-inside-a-template-recursion-1)) where you save a template (let's say email template) and you save it with tokens instead of the First Name and Last Name so you can save only one copy and when you need to deliver that email you only have to replace the Variables.
+There are situation ([like example number 2](#2-apply-tokens-inside-a-template-recursion-1)) where you save a template (let's say email template).
+Some of the content has tokens inside to replace the First Name and Last Name.
+At this point you only have one copy of the template and when you need to deliver that email you only have to replace the tokens.

-Eg. Email Template: Hi, [User:FirstName] [User:LastName].
+Eg. Email Template: Hi, `[User:FirstName] [User:LastName]`.
 Please contact me!

-Let's say we have the above template stored in \[EmailTemplate\]
+Let's say we have the above template stored in `[EmailTemplate]`

-When will bring the template value will have to set it's value in a token that will contain tokens itself so we will need to set the recursion to 2 to replace the token to the template and the template to a plain token.
+When will bring the template content we'll have to set its value in a token that will contain tokens itself.
+At this point we'll need to set the recursion to 2 to replace the tokens inside the template.
 See below example for Recursion set to 2:

-\[EmailTemplate\] -> Hi, \[User:FirstName\] \[User:LastName\].
+`[EmailTemplate]` -> Hi, `[User:FirstName] [User:LastName]`.
 Please contact me! -> Hi, John Doe.
 Please contact me!

 ## `Examples`

 ### `1.
-Calculations with Variable DoMath (Recursion =1)`
+Calculations with DoMath Token (Recursion =1)`

-By default the expression will only concatenate the variables and/or text from the token expression so in case we need to do some math Variables provides a token called DoMath that can solve this issue.
+By default the expression will only concatenate the tokens and/or text from the token expression so in case we need to do some math tokens provides a token called DoMath that can solve this issue.

 ```json